Zhang-Xuewen/Deep-DeePC/README.md

 ## Citation

-- If you are using this work in your research or teaching, please include explicit mention of this work and of our paper:
+- If you are using this work in your research or teaching, please include explicit acknowledgment of this work and of our paper:
 ```
     @article{zhang2024deepdeepc,
     title={Deep DeePC: Data-enabled predictive control with low or no online optimization using deep learnin},